redmando/vo-manager-lite/README.md

 ### Play Mode

-Play mode can be called in 4 different ways.
+Play mode can be called in 4 different ways and triggers audio calls normally.
+This means that once you make a call to the play function, you can not make another one until the function is done playing.

-In order to use our VOManager, we must make sure that our VOManager is always present in the scene at all times.
-We can make calls to our VOManager with the following lines:

 ```csharp
 VOManager.Instance.Play(int _id);
 VOManager.Instance.Play(string _name)
 ```
-VOManager.Instance.Play() takes in two different parameters.
-You can pass in either an integer ID or a string name that the audio clip has been assigned in the VOBank.
-Calling this function will play an audio clip normally.
-Running it again, however, would only work if there is currently no audio clips being played via the VOManager.
+The example above is a set of the same except the major difference is they both take in a different type of parameter.
+One takes in an integer while the other takes in a string.
+You can call an audio to play by passing through its ID or its assign Name.

 ```csharp
 VOManager.Instance.Play(AudioSource _audSrc, int _id);